artyom-ukhabin/AdviceMeAgain/README.md

 # Phase 1
 * refactor voting system

-Phase 1 has completed!
-Hooooooooray!
+Phase 2 is in progress.